OSSAttorney/repo-templates/README.md

 ### dntmit.docs

 Repos that consist primarily of documentation content that are intended for .NET Foundation projects use this template.
-The template consists of a `LICENSE` covering docs, a `LICENSE-CODE` file covering any code samples, and the `README.md` file has some additional language about trademarks in a Legal Notices section.
+The template consists of a `LICENSE-CONTENT` covering docs, a `LICENSE` file covering any code and sample code, and the `README.md` file has some additional language about trademarks in a Legal Notices section.

 ### dnfmit